Berlin Expat Advice: 15 Tips For Moving House In Berlin (Updated for 2019)

-One of the very last things you need to do before leaving your old flat, is hand the keys back to your landlord or property management company.
+One of the very last things you need to do before leaving your old flat and moving house in Berlin, is hand the keys back to your landlord or property management company.
 Before giving your keys back, make sure you haven’t forgotten any of your belongings, left any heaters running, on left any taps dripping.
 If you’re not taking your kitchen appliances with you, make sure the fridge is emptied and unplugged as well.
 Check your mailbox one last time too.

 14) Get your security deposit back

 Unfortunately, it can take up to 6 – 12 months before you get your security deposit returned to you while your landlord waits to access any damage costs and gets the final heating and water bills.
 Unfortunately, this means you cannot count on using this money towards the security deposit on your new apartment.